Concealed carry IWB

 The resolution here is national reciprocity, as the Second Amendment is a Constitutionally protected right that the federal government is obligated to defend.
 No state has the legal authority to remove that right by implementing conflicting laws, however, with the feds willing to infringe upon the Second Amendment, you can see where certain states get their audacity.

-2. New Hampshire should pass laws reciprocating Massachusetts’ argument for drivers licenses.
-Arrest for felonies any car in their state with M ASS plates.
+3. New Hampshire should pass laws reciprocating Massachusetts’ argument for drivers licenses.
+Arrest for felonies any driver in NH with M ASS plates.